b-sai/fetch_takehome/README.md

 - Pinecone (I used a free tier of pinecone.
 You will need an API key from pinecone)

+  - Pinecone is a vector database used to perform semantic search

 ### Running locally: